4.7 Passive Transport

 Transport Across Membranes

-If a cell were a house, the would be walls with windows and doors.
+If a cell were a house, the plasma membrane would be walls with windows and doors.
 Moving things in and out of the cell is an important function of the plasma membrane.
 It controls everything that enters and leaves the cell.
-There are two basic ways that substances can cross the plasma membrane: — which requires no energy expenditure by the cell — and — which requires from the cell.
+There are two basic ways that substances can cross the plasma membrane: passive transport — which requires no energy expenditure by the cell — and active transport — which requires energy from the cell.

 Transport Without Energy Expenditure By The Cell

-There are several different types of passive transport, including simple , and .
+There are several different types of passive transport, including simple diffusionosmosis, and facilitated diffusion.
 Each type is described below.

 Simple Diffusion